 Should I make service learning required or optional in my class?

-There are pros and cons with each approach.
-Professors should choose what works best for the class.
+Professors should choose the service learning arrangement that works best for each class.
 No two classes are alike, but it may help to consider the following:

 Pros of requiring service learning: